AI CODE REVIEW

 Over time these evidence backed, action focused reports become a trusted management tool.
 They answer questions metrics cannot: what did we actually deliver for the business this week, which work had the most impact, and are we investing in the right areas across features, stability, and long term maintainability.
 The AI does not replace human judgment; it provides a consistent snapshot that reduces the firehose of data to an intelligible story with receipts.
 Used this way, AI contribution summaries keep the team aligned on outcomes, make invisible but important work visible, and help prevent the rework tax as delivery speed increases.

-30-Day Rollout Plan for AI Tools in Product Development
+30-Day Rollout Plan for AI Tools for Developer Productivity

 Adopting AI-driven development is not a flip-a-switch change.
 Use this four-week blueprint to layer in capabilities (metrics, summaries, automation) and adjust processes with minimal disruption and maximum buy-in.
 By the end of Week 4, you should see higher throughput without quality regression.